Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

-A dual-monitor setup made sense when desk space was free and cable management was someone else’s problem.
-For remote workers at home, a dual setup means more cables, two power bricks, a bezel cutting through your video call background, and constant neck rotation between screens.
-An ultrawide monitor solves all of that in one purchase.
+Dual monitors made sense when desks were large and cables were hidden behind IT-managed furniture.
+For a home office, that setup usually means two power bricks, a bezel cutting through your video call background, a mouse crossing three feet of desk, and a neck that rotates the same direction all day.
+An ultrawide solves all of this in one purchase.

 What to Look for in an Ultrawide Monitor for Remote Work

 USB-C with Power Delivery.
-The single biggest convenience upgrade for laptop users.
-A monitor with 65W–90W USB-C charging means one cable connects your MacBook or Windows laptop to the display, charges the battery, and provides USB ports simultaneously.
+The single biggest upgrade for laptop users.
+A monitor with 65W–90W USB-C charging means one cable handles display output, laptop charging, and USB ports simultaneously.
 No dock required.

 Panel type.
-IPS panels have better viewing angles and more accurate color — useful if you’re reviewing documents, sharing your screen, or doing any design work.
-VA panels have deeper blacks and better contrast but narrower viewing angles.
+IPS panels have better viewing angles and more accurate color — useful for document review, screen sharing, or design work.
+VA panels have deeper blacks and higher contrast but narrower viewing angles.
 For most remote workers, IPS is the safer choice.

 Curvature.
-Most 34-inch ultrawides use an 1800R or 2300R curve, which helps reduce eye movement fatigue across the wider panel.
-Flatter curves (like the ASUS ProArt’s) work better for precise creative work.
-Steeper curves (like Samsung’s 1000R) feel more immersive but can distort straight lines at screen edges.
+Most 34-inch ultrawides use 1800R or 2300R curves, which help reduce eye fatigue across a wider panel.
+Flatter curves work better for precise creative work.
+Steeper curves (like Samsung’s 1000R) feel more immersive but can distort straight lines near the edges.

 Built-in connectivity.
-Business-grade ultrawides like the Dell U3423WE include Ethernet, USB hubs, and even daisy-chain DisplayPort outputs.
-These eliminate the need for a separate dock and simplify your desk significantly.
+Business-grade ultrawides include Ethernet, USB hubs, and daisy-chain DisplayPort.
+These simplify your desk significantly and eliminate the need for a separate dock.

-Best Ultrawide Monitors for Remote Work in 2026
+Best Ultrawide Monitors for Remote Workers in 2026

 1. Dell UltraSharp U3423WE — Editor’s Pick

-The IPS panel is factory calibrated with Delta E under 2, which means colors are accurate out of the box without manual adjustment.
-At 3440x1440, you have enough horizontal real estate to run three document windows simultaneously — a common workflow for remote workers managing email, notes, and a video call side by side.
+The IPS panel is factory calibrated to Delta E under 2.
+Colors are accurate out of the box without any manual adjustments.
+At 3440x1440, the panel is wide enough to run a browser, a Slack window, and a spreadsheet simultaneously without any window obscuring another.

 2. LG 34WP65C-B — Best Value

-The LG 34WP65C-B is the most affordable high-quality ultrawide here, and it earns its place by covering the essentials well.
-The VA panel delivers deeper blacks and higher contrast than IPS competitors at this price, and the 160Hz refresh rate is genuinely impressive for the cost — the highest refresh rate in this comparison.
+The LG 34WP65C-B sits at $399, making it the most affordable high-quality ultrawide here.
+The VA panel delivers stronger contrast and deeper blacks than IPS competitors at this price, and 160Hz is the fastest refresh rate in this comparison — well above the 60Hz standard at this price tier.

 3. Samsung ViewFinity S65UA

-The TUV-certified Intelligent Eye Care feature automatically adjusts brightness and color temperature based on ambient lighting.
-For long workdays in a home office where lighting changes throughout the day, this reduces eye fatigue meaningfully.
+TUV-certified Intelligent Eye Care adjusts brightness and color temperature based on ambient lighting automatically.
+For long workdays where light shifts from bright morning to dim afternoon, this reduces eye fatigue without manual intervention.

 4. ASUS ProArt PA348CGV

-The ASUS ProArt PA348CGV is the pick for remote workers who also do creative work — video editing, photo review, graphic design, or content creation alongside their meetings and emails.
-Factory Calman-verified color accuracy, 98% DCI-P3 coverage, and a Delta E under 2 rating make this the most color-accurate monitor in this comparison.
+The ASUS ProArt PA348CGV is built for remote workers who also do creative work.
+Factory Calman-verified color, 98% DCI-P3 coverage, and Delta E under 2 make this the most color-accurate display in this comparison.

 5. LG 38WP85C-W — Best Premium

-The LG 38WP85C-W steps up to 38 inches and 3840x1600 resolution, giving you a noticeably larger vertical space than any 34-inch model.
-That extra vertical real estate matters for reading long documents, reviewing code, or running video editing software with visible timelines.
+The LG 38WP85C-W steps up to 38 inches and 3840x1600 resolution.
+That extra size and resolution matters — you get more vertical workspace than any 34-inch model, which directly benefits anyone reading long documents, reviewing code, or working with timelines in video or audio software.

-The IPS panel covers 95% DCI-P3 and provides accurate, wide-angle viewing — the best image quality of any monitor in this roundup.
-At 90W USB-C, it also supports full single-cable laptop connection.
+The IPS panel covers 95% DCI-P3 and provides accurate, wide-angle viewing.
+At 90W USB-C, it supports a full single-cable laptop connection.
+The 2300R curve is gentle enough to avoid edge distortion while still reducing eye travel across the wider panel.

 Ultrawide Monitor Comparison Table